yamdbf/core/examples/LocalizationGuide.md

 ## .lang files
 The first thing to cover is the file format. `.lang` is a simple data file format created specifically for the purpose of providing strings for localization throughout the framework.
-It's slightly reminiscent of XML but far simpler in that it only serves to hold key/value pairs where the value is a string.
 Here are a couple simple examples:
 ```
-[EXAMPLE_FOO] This is a single line string [/EXAMPLE_FOO]
+[EXAMPLE_FOO]
+Simple single-line string

 [EXAMPLE_BAR]
 This is a multi-line string.